thedom85/TagHighlighter/README.md

 ```javascript
 taghighlighter.Hlighter("*","easy");
 ```
-The theme Easy  is the most essential it 's the easiest and limits to highlight yellow the selected tag.
+The Theme Easy  is the most essential it 's the easiest and limits to highlight yellow the selected tag.

 ### Theme Random
 ```javascript
 taghighlighter.Hlighter("*","random");
 ```
+The Theme Random  chooses a set of colors at random to contour  the selected tag.

 ```javascript
 taghighlighter.Hlighter("*","pesticide");